-By the middle of February 2021, more than 90% of residents have received the vaccine and more than 70% of colleagues.
+As of June 2021, 88% of residents have received the vaccine and 84% of colleagues.

 All our homes and schemes have stocks of PPE that far exceed minimum requirements and which is being used in line with government guidance.
 We also constantly review the effectiveness of PPE against new strains of COVID-19 to ensure we are doing all we can.